-Note 9.
+Note 10.
 Severance and Other Termination Benefits

-On March 31, and April 1, 2020, we implemented, effective immediately, a workforce reduction resulting in the termination of over 80 employees, furloughs for certain employees and lower compensation levels for executives and employees not participating in furloughs in response to the decrease in crude oil pricing, customer capital spending plans and activity as a result of the decline in market conditions primarily related to the COVID-19 pandemic and reduced demand for oil.
-On May 4, 2020, we implemented, effective immediately, an additional workforce reduction resulting in the termination of approximately 50 employees.
-In connection with these reductions in workforce and executive departures, we expect to incur cash severance costs, which are reflected in the condensed consolidated statements of operations under general and administrative expenses, of \$3.5 million and \$4.8 million for the three and six months ended June 30, 2020.
+On March 31, and April 1, 2020, we implemented, effective as of such date, a workforce reduction resulting in the termination of over 80 employees, furloughs for certain employees and lower compensation levels for executives and employees not participating in furloughs in response to the decrease in crude oil pricing, customer capital spending plans and activity as a result of the decline in market conditions primarily related to the COVID-19 pandemic and reduced demand for oil.
+On May 4, 2020 and in July 2020, we implemented, effective as of such date, additional workforce reductions resulting in the termination of approximately 50 employees per each reduction.
+In connection with these reductions in workforce and executive departures, we incurred cash severance costs, which are reflected in the condensed consolidated statements of operations under general and administrative expenses, of \$0.8 million and \$5.6 million for the three and nine months ended September 30, 2020.